saahen-sriyan-mishra/InsightStream-Power_BI_Visualizations/README.md

 ##  Hospitality Domain Revenue

 ### Overview
-To provide revenue management insights from  historical data set.
+To provide revenue management insights from  historical data set  using Power BI.
 ### Features
 - **Transforming Data using power query**
 - **Creating new metrics**